carpentries/instructor-training/episodes/08-motivation.md

     that you do not want to wait for them).
 It also wastes a valuable opportunity for your learner to develop muscle memory and other skills that are essential for independent work.
 *  Feign surprise.
-Saying things like "I cannot believe you do not know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they do not belong at the workshop, and it may prevent them from asking questions in the future.
+Saying things like "I cannot believe you do not know X" or "You have never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they do not belong at the workshop, and it may prevent them from asking questions in the future.
 (For more on this see the Recurse Center's [Social Rules][recurse-social-rules]).